alibabadoufu/alibabadoufu.github.io/_posts/2018-2-22-mnist-with-pytorch-part-1.md

 import torch
-from torch import nn # Sets of preset layers import torch.nn.functional as F # Sets of functions such as ReLU from torchvision import database, transforms # Popular datasets, architectures and common image transformations for computer vision
+from torch import nn # Sets of preset layers import torch.nn.functional as F # Sets of functions such as ReLU from torchvision import datasets, transforms # Popular datasets, architectures and common image transformations for computer vision
 ```

 ### Transfrom Dataset